Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: WRF-LES sensitivities to large-scale forcings and contrast between the two CAO cases

 We first perform a simulation without applying advective tendencies of $\theta$ and $q_v$ and relaxation of $u$ and $v$ (simulation 0228D) for the February 28 case.
 It is shown by the blue curves in \Fig{verticalP_forcing} that such a configuration yields vertical profiles that have a large deviation from the ERA5 reanalysis data (cyan curves) and dropsonde measurements (grey curves).
-The $\theta$ profile from WRF-LES differs considerably from ERA5 above the boundary layer and the $q_v$ profile shows a more humid boundary layer than the ERA5.
+The $\theta$ profile from WRF-LES differs considerably from ERA5 above the boundary layer and the $q_v$ profile shows a more humid boundary layer than the ERA5 (the ratio of $q_v$ from ``Both'' to that from ``ERA5'' is 1.32 averaged within the boundary layer with a depth of 2.4 km during the measurement time).
 The $u$ and $v$ profiles from WRF-LES deviate from the ERA5 and dropsonde measurements.
 When $\partial \bar{\theta}/ \partial t$ and $\partial \bar{q}_v/ \partial t$ are applied (simulation 0228C), $\theta$ and $q_v$ profiles from WRF-LES agree well with the dropsonde measurements as shown by the red curves in \Fig{verticalP_forcing}.
 However, $u$ and $v$ profiles still deviate from the ERA5 reanalysis data.
 We then only apply the $u$ and $v$ relaxation to the WRF-LES (simulation 0228B).
 As shown by the green curves of \Fig{verticalP_forcing}, $u$ and $v$ profiles from WRF-LES are in good agreement with dropsonde measurements even though $\theta$ and $q_v$ profiles differ from the measurements.
 This naturally leads to the configuration of applying advective tendencies of $\theta$ and $q_v$ together with $u$ and $v$ relaxation to $u_{\rm ERA5}$ and $v_{\rm ERA5}$ (simulation 0228A).
 Such a configuration leads to vertical profiles ($\theta$, $q_v$, $u$, and $v$) that are comparable to ERA5 reanalysis data and dropsonde measurements as shown by the black curves of \Fig{verticalP_forcing}.
 Therefore, this combined forcing and relaxation scheme is justified to simulate the two CAO cases.
 Evolution of the vertical profiles for simulations 0228A, 0228B, 0228C, and 0228D are shown in section~\ref{app:vp}.
 As also shown in \Fig{verticalP_forcing}, the magnitude and time evolution of cloud water simulated by WRF-LES are sensitive to the boundary layer meteorological conditions.